 - 45W power

 The Sonos Move delivers 45W of power, coupled with Bluetooth for audio streaming capabilities rather than needing a mesh-connected device.
-The Sonos One, by comparison, doesn't offer Bluetooth for audio streaming (only for quick setup), making the Move the first Sonos speaker to offer the technology.
-Finally.
+The Sonos One, by comparison, doesn't offer Bluetooth for audio streaming (only for quick setup), making the Move the first Sonos speaker to offer the technology, followed by the Roam.

-The Wi-Fi/Bluetooth toggle switch on the rear of the Sonos Move allows users to switch the speaker between modes.
+The Wi-Fi/Bluetooth toggle switch on the rear of the Sonos Move allows users to switch the speaker between modes - something the Roam does automatically.
 When the Move is ready to pair, the LED light on the top flashes blue then goes solid blue when pairing is successful.
-We paired our Apple iPhone 11 with it in a matter of seconds and switching between the two modes is virtually instant, making it pain-free.
+We paired our Apple iPhone 11 at the time of review with it in a matter of seconds and switching between the two modes is virtually instant, making it pain-free, even if the Roam does make this element more seamless.

 The power button, meanwhile, allows users to switch the Sonos Move off entirely, otherwise it will stay in a low power mode when not being used - useful for quick wake-up if it's grouped with another Sonos speaker or an alarm is set, for example.